School of Education

 Why choose this course?

-The BA (Hons) Education Studies with Foundation Year provides you with the knowledge and skills to work in a range of educational settings, as a teacher or with a range of other career options open to you.
-Our Foundation Year programme has been designed to prepare you for studying at undergraduate level and provide you with the required skills and knowledge to transition effectively into level 4 study.
-During your foundation year you will develop skills appropriate to your university studies, such as finding and using information, working collaboratively with others, challenging and debating ideas, and expressing yourself with greater confidence.
+The BA (Hons) Education Studies with Foundation Year provides you with the knowledge and skills to work in a range of educational settings, either as a teacher or in other roles, as the course provides a wealth of career options open to you.
+Our foundation year has been designed to prepare you for studying at the undergraduate level and provide you with the required skills and knowledge to support your transition into university.
+During your foundation year, you will develop skills you will need to study at university, such as finding and using information, working collaboratively with others, challenging and debating ideas and expressing yourself with greater confidence.
 The foundation year helps you to become familiar with university life and to feel at home on campus.

-The course is suitable for people new to this area or experienced staff searching for career development.
+The course is suitable for people new to this area or experienced professionals searching for career development.
 If you are considering becoming a teacher, we offer the guarantee of a PGCE interview upon completion of this degree (providing you are on track to achieve a 2:2 or above and meet the course entry requirements).
-We also have excellent progression opportunities on to our Master’s in Education.
+We also have excellent progression opportunities on to our Masters in Education.

-During your course, you, as an Education Studies student will have opportunities to consider a range of issues and perspectives relevant to educational contexts.
-You will consider contemporary issues in relation to education and children’s lives, including exploring issues around climate change, Black Lives Matter, mental health, social media, the impact of Covid-19 on education, and LBGT student experiences.
-You will also explore the role of education in relation to social justice, education policy, curriculum, and the types of education provided in the UK and internationally, as well as much more.
-You will draw upon a range of perspectives and disciplines to develop your familiarity with the complex and varied nature of teaching and learning, and will examine diversity and inclusion in relation to education.
-We work with our students to explore and challenge a wide range of educational ideas and developments, and we value learners’ own perspectives and diverse experiences of education.
-We encourage independent thought and curiosity, and a belief in the potential of education as a tool for improving people’s lives.
+During your course, as an Education Studies student, you will have opportunities to consider a range of issues and perspectives relevant to working in educational contexts by considering contemporary issues in relation to children and young people’s lives.
+These include exploring issues around climate change, Black Lives Matter, mental health and well-being, fake news and social media, the impact of Covid-19 on education, and LBGT experiences.
+You will also explore the role of education in relation to social justice, education policy, families, teaching and learning in the classroom, and the types of education provided in the UK and internationally.
+You will also draw upon a range of perspectives and disciplines to develop your familiarity with the complex and varied nature of teaching and learning and examine issues relating to diversity and inclusion in education.
+We work with our students to explore and challenge a wide range of educational ideas and developments, and we value your perspectives and diverse experiences in education.
+We encourage independent thought and curiosity and a belief in the potential of education as a tool for improving people’s lives.

-This course is taught as a four-year full-time route, although the degree can be studied PART-TIME which includes daytime sessions.
-However, if you are a practitioner, have a level 3 qualification, and would like to study more flexibly such as during the evening, we offer the part-time Foundation Degree Supporting Children in Primary Education at our college partners.
-After completing your part-time foundation degree, you can then top up to a final year of a part-time BA degree course to gain your full honours degree.
+This course is taught as a three-year, full-time route, although the degree can be studied PART-TIME in daytime sessions.
+However, if you are a practitioner and have a level 3 qualification and would like to study more flexibly, for example, in the evening, we offer the part-time Foundation Degree Supporting Learning in Education at our partner, City of Wolverhampton College.
+After completing your part-time Foundation degree, you can then progress on to the final year of a part-time BA degree course to gain your full honours degree.

 This degree sits within the exciting range of Education and SENDIS courses we offer at the School of Education.